divaprotocol/oracles/docs/Tellor.md

 ## addTip

-Function to tip a pool using any ERC20 token.
-Tips can be added until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
+Function to tip a pool.
+Tips can be added in any ERC20 token until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.
+Tips can be claimed via the [`claimReward`](#claimreward) function after final value confirmation.

 The function executes the following steps in the following order:
 * Confirm that the final value hasn't been submitted to DIVA Protocol yet, in which case `_poolIdToReporter` would resolve to the zero address.